nexnexnexnexnex/Mirror-Executor/README.md

 Mirror-Executor
 !!
+IMPORTANT !!
 MIRROR IS NOT CURRENTLY LINKED UNDER RELEASES, IT WILL BE ADDED SOON !!

-(Written on 2 Apr 2026)
+There is **not** a Mirror website (currently)
+There is **not** a Mirror Discord server
+Mirror has **not** been released yet, don't download it from anywhere other than here.
+If you have, run a full malware scan on your computers.

 The official GitHub page for Mirror!
 It's a keyless, clean executor featuring some stuff that's gonna get added cuz there isn't much stuff yet 😭 🙏.